Sim0nLien/SIFT_HDL/README.md

 This project implements the **SIFT (Scale Invariant Feature Transform)** algorithm in VHDL.
 Currently, only the **Harris Descriptor** stage is implemented.
 The goal is to provide a hardware-accelerated solution for feature detection and description in images.
+More information can be found in the [specification document](./Docs/specification.md).

 ## Current Status